Georgian Bay is easily one of the most beautiful places on Earth.

 But there is a $150,000 fine and up to six months jail time for harming one of these rattlesnakes (they are protected under the National Parks Act), so leave them be.

-Enjoy your time at Georgian Bay Islands National Park
+Enjoy your time at Camping on Georgian Bay Islands National Park

 I really hope you’ve enjoyed this post and are ready to explore Georgian Bay yourself.
-You should have everything you need to enjoy a magical experience at the national park.
-If you have any unanswered questions, please check out the Parks Canada website or leave a comment below.
+You should have everything you need to enjoy a magical experience camping on Beausoleil, but if you have any unanswered questions, please leave a comment below.